 How to Soothe a Dog's Collapsed Trachea at Home

-You can soothe your dog's collapsed trachea by letting them lick a teaspoon of honey to suppress their cough naturally and use a humidifier near where they sleep.
-Lastly, attempt to relieve their tracheal discomfort with a natural option like CBD oil before bed.
+You can soothe your dog's collapsed trachea by letting them lick a teaspoon of honey, using a humidifier, and attempting to relieve discomfort with a natural option like CBD oil.

 1. Using Honey as a Natural Dog Cough Suppressant